m0nkmaster/op-done/docs/features/llm-sound-creation.md

 ## Overview
 - New React Router page at `/create-sound` for generating short WAV clips (≤6s) from natural-language prompts.
 - Uses `createLlmSound` in `src/audio/llmSound.ts` to translate prompts into deterministic synth parameters and render WAV bytes client-side.
+- No external LLM call is made today; the "LLM" naming refers to the prompt-driven parameter mapping that runs locally and deterministically.
 - Presents waveform preview, designer-style explanation paragraphs, play/pause, and WAV download.

 ## Usage